 Where do we want to be?
 (Goal) How will we get there?
 (Objective) 2021-2022 Actions Respecting and celebrating our Traditional Owners and Aboriginal and Torres Strait Islander Peoples and cultures through all levels of our organisation Implement Barpangu (Reconciliation Plan) Provision of support for NAIDOC and Reconciliation weeks Implementation of the Aboriginal Place Naming Project Implementing the City of Gastronomy Action Plan Identify three potential Aboriginal place naming sites across Greater Bendigo Work with the Bendigo and District Aboriginal Cooperative to develop and implement a pilot Cultural Safety Training Package for the City Explore and seek funding to support the presentation of public art created by Aboriginal and Torres Strait Islander artists Support the development of the Dja Dja Wurrung Commercial and Cultural Centre 2.
-Strengthening our trust, relationships and partnerships with Traditional Owners and the Aboriginal and Torres Strait Islander community Implement Barpangu (Reconciliation Plan) Implement Climate Change and Environment Strategy Strengthen partnership and collaboration work in alignment with the principles agreed in the respective Memorandums of Understanding Establish annual strategic meetings between the City and the Dja Dja Wurrung and Taungurung Traditional Owners to determine projects for collaboration and improve engagement Finalise Memorandum of Understanding with the Dja Dja Wurrung and Taungurung Traditional Owner Groups to strengthen collaboration Establish an agreed approach to Land Use Activity Agreement (LUAA) negotiations Work with Bendigo and District Aboriginal Cooperative to review the City's documentation and processes to increase cultural safety 3.
-Enhanced wellbeing of our Aboriginal and Torres Strait Islander community Implement Barpangu (Reconciliation Plan) Implement the Greater Bendigo Health and Wellbeing Plan Strengthen Council's Procurement Policy Strengthen Council's employment practices Implement Greater Creative Bendigo Implement A Stronger Greater Bendigo Commence implementation of the recommendations of the 'Improving Aboriginal Procurement in Local Government' project in partnership with Loddon and Mount Alexander Shire Councils Develop an Aboriginal Employment and Retention Plan Establish a Mentoring Support Program for Aboriginal employees at the City
+Strengthening our trust, relationships and partnerships with Traditional Owners and the Aboriginal and Torres Strait Islander community Implement Barpangu (Reconciliation Plan) Implement Climate Change and Environment Strategy Strengthen partnership and collaboration work in alignment with the principles agreed in the respective Memorandums of Understanding Support and empower Traditional Owners' priorities in public land and cultural landscape management Establish annual strategic meetings between the City and the Dja Dja Wurrung and Taungurung Traditional Owners to determine projects for collaboration and improve engagement Finalise Memorandum of Understanding with the Dja Dja Wurrung and Taungurung Traditional Owner Groups to strengthen collaboration Establish an agreed approach to Land Use Activity Agreement (LUAA) negotiations Work with Bendigo and District Aboriginal Cooperative to review the City's documentation and processes to increase cultural safety Commence strategic and operational meetings with the Dja Dja Wurrung and Taungurung Traditional Owners on their respective priorities for public land and cultural landscape management 3.
+Enhanced wellbeing of our Aboriginal and Torres Strait Islander community Implement Barpangu (Reconciliation Plan) Implement the Greater Bendigo Health and Wellbeing Plan Strengthen Council's Procurement Policy Strengthen Council's employment practices Implement Greater Creative Bendigo Implement A Stronger Greater Bendigo 2030 Commence implementation of the recommendations of the 'Improving Aboriginal Procurement in Local Government' project in partnership with Loddon and Mount Alexander Shire Councils Develop an Aboriginal Employment and Retention Plan Establish a Mentoring Support Program for Aboriginal employees at the City